cissagatto/Best-Partition-Silhouete/README.md

 # Select the best hybrid partition with silhouete

 This code is part of my PhD research at PPG-CC/DC/UFSCar.
-The aim is generate hybrid partitions for multilabel classification using Kohonen to modeling the label correlations, and HClust to partitioning the label space accordingly with the modeled label correlations.
+The aim is select the best hybrid partition for multilabel classification.

 The figure bellow shows the fluxogram for this code: